Operator algebras, dynamics and groups - an ICM satellite conference

 The conference is a satellite event of the virtual ICM, July 6-14, 2022.
 The conference will also offer the possibility to the ICM speakers in operator algebras to deliver their ICM talk during the conference.

 The 4-day long conference will start the morning of Friday July 1 and end early afternoon of Monday July 4.
 The conference program will include 25-30 talks.
 It is organized by the operator algebra group at the University of Copenhagen assisted by an international scientific advisory board.

 Everyone is welcome to attend the conference.
-Registration is open until June 10, 2022.
-Registration is required if you wish to attend the social events and lunches served during the conference.
-(Pre-registration that included the options of requesting hotel room and applying for support has closed.)
+Registration has closed.
+Registration was required if you wish to attend the social events and lunches served during the conference.

 This list is preliminary.
 More names will be added.

 - Adrien le Boudec (UMPA, ENS de Lyon)

 - Bruno de Mendonca Braga (University of Virginia)

 - Marius Dadarlat (Purdue University)